 Tame the Mustang Mountain Coaster

-Dad might not have the skills (or health insurance package) to saddle up for bronc riding at the National Western Stock Show, but he can certainly enjoy the thrills on Estes Park’s zippy Mustang Mountain Coaster.
+Dad might not have the skills to hop on a real horse, but he can certainly enjoy the thrills on Estes Park’s zippy Mustang Mountain Coaster.
 The outdoor roller coaster offers Rocky Mountain views as it barrels—or meanders, since Dad is in charge of his own speed—2,000 linear feet back to the starting point.
-Then if his stomach is as strong as it was when he was your age, make your way just a few miles over to Fun City to try the new-in-June figure-eight spinning roller coaster.
-If it’s not, stick to one of the theme park’s numerous other funtivities like water walking balls or the giant slide.
-Overnight in one of the simply chic rooms at Trailborn Rocky Mountains, a boutique motor lodge within walking distance of Estes Park’s main drag. $25 for one ride on the Mustang Mountain Coaster; starting at $2 for Fun City activities; starting at $190 per night at Trailborn Rocky Mountains
+Then, if his stomach is as strong as it was when he was your age, make your way just a few miles over to Fun City to try the figure-eight spinning roller coaster.
+If it’s not, stick to one of the theme park’s numerous other attractions, like bumper boats or the giant slide.
+Overnight in one of the simply chic rooms at Trailhead Lodge, a boutique motor lodge within walking distance of Estes Park’s main drag. $25 for one ride on the Mustang Mountain Coaster; starting at $2 for Fun City activities; starting at $226 per night at Trailhead Lodge

 Brush Shoulders with Super Stars at Gaylord of the Rockies

-Let your super hero meet his super hero when the Justice League takes over Gaylord Rockies for the first-ever “DC Summer Experience.”
-Every weekend through September 1, overnight guests can join resort-wide scavenger hunts and eat alongside caped crusaders with themed dining.
+Let your super hero meet his super hero when the Justice League takes over Gaylord Rockies during the “DC Summer Experience.”
+Every weekend through September 7, overnight guests can join resortwide scavenger hunts and eat alongside caped crusaders with themed dining.
 Don’t miss a chance to marvel at the DC Super Hero Academy Live Show, where guests problem-solve puzzles and train with their favorite muscled celebs.
-Starting at $389 per night
+When the mercury spikes, dive into DC Super Hero–themed games, trivia, and DJ-spun tunes at the on-site Arapahoe Springs Water Park.
+(Added bonus that this should keep both pops and pipsqueaks entertained.)
+Starting at $389 per night for an overnight stay or $414 per night with the Super Hero Summer package

 A Day of Relaxation at the Oakwell Beer Spa